kliff9/DopeChat/readme.md

 ## Technologies Used:
 ◼ HTML - The standard markup language for creating Web pages.

-◼ CSS - Describes how HTML elements are to be displayed on screen, paper, or in other media
+◼ Bootstrap - CSS Framework for developing responsive and mobile-first websites.

-◼ React. js - A JavaScript library for building user interfaces
+◼ DJango -  Python framework that makes it easier to create web sites using Python

-◼ Agora.io SDK - AReal-Time Engagement platform that provides cross-platform SDK’s for implementing voice, video and broadcasting capabilities
+◼ Agora.io SDK - A Real-Time Engagement platform that provides cross-platform SDK’s for implementing voice, video and broadcasting capabilities

 ## Website: